ouya/docs/content-review-guidelines.md

 * **Downloadable**: The review team will verify the game can be downloaded from the games details page.

+* **Full Screen**: The review team will verify the game runs full screen and does not use an incorrect resolution creating large black areas.
+This is recommended and not required.

 * **Genre**: A request to the review team is needed if the game title fails to appear in the expected genres.

 * **Installable**: The review team will verify the game can be installed from the games details page.